Using the Disclosure and Barring Service (DBS)

 All organisations applying for fewer than 100 checks in a year must apply via an umbrella body, rather than directly to the DBS.
 Community groups in Sussex can use Safety Net.
 The DBS provide information about other umbrella bodies.

 Completed forms are then sent off with payment.
 The DBS charge to run checks for employees, but don’t charge for volunteers (except for basic checks, which cost £25 for anyone).
-Your umbrella body might charge an admin fee (for volunteers and employees).
+Your umbrella body might also charge an administration fee.

 When the DBS has completed its checks it will send a copy of the disclosure to the individual applicant (at their home address).
 The applicant should show this to you and/or the umbrella body.